Although drug testing of employees is allowed in California, it may be justified only in very limited and strictly defined circumstances.

 If you enter into a federal contract for the procurement of property or services valued at $100,000 or more, or if you receive any federal grant, you must follow the regulations of the Drug-Free Workplace Act of 1988.

-California courts have developed at least three wrongful termination theories, which employees who have been terminated for refusing to submit to drug testing can use as a basis for lawsuits.
+California courts have developed at least three wrongful termination theories.
+Employees who have been terminated for refusing to submit to drug testing can use these theories as a basis for lawsuits.

 HRCalifornia subscribers have access to several tools and services that help those who manage human resources to work through drug and alcohol-related issues, including: